Myhael76/my-rants/Enterprise Architecture/Agility.md

 Without options, no decisions are needed and the outcome of the system becomes deterministic.
 We need options to weigh when deciding.
 In order to be agile, an organization must fully recognize the decision process.

 Options must be available for every decision session.
-Being agile also includes the idea that the decisions taken are not leading to [zugzwang](https://www.dictionary.com/e/word-of-the-day/zugzwang-2021-08-16/ or closed road situations).
+Being agile also includes the idea that the decisions taken are not leading to [zugzwang](https://www.dictionary.com/e/word-of-the-day/zugzwang-2021-08-16/) or closed road situations.

 A good example of the value deriving from the decision to preserve options is given in the [Options](https://medium.com/@kentbeck_7670/decisions-decisions-or-why-baskets-of-options-dominate-9ac63658b593).
 It is proven that having more options enable value increments.
 However, taking decisions frequently may also have a cost, and a "business case" of being agile or not arises.